spryker/spryker-docs/docs/pbc/all/merchant-management/202212.0/marketplace/tutorials-and-howtos/create-gui-table-column-types.md

 ---
-title: "How-To: Create a new Gui table column type"
+title: Create Gui table column types
 description: This articles provides details how to create a new Gui table column type
 template: howto-guide-template
+redirect_from:
+  - /docs/marketplace/dev/howtos/how-to-add-new-guitable-column-type.html
 ---

 This document describes how to add new column types to a Gui table.